Sadeeptha-B/TimeTracker/docs/ProjectPlan.md

-1. Work will be done in sprints, with a sprint planning meeting at the start of the sprint and a sprint retrospective and a prod	uct review, at the end of it
+1. Work will be done in sprints, with a sprint planning meeting at the start of the sprint and a sprint retrospective and a product review, at the end of it
 2. A sprint backlog and a product backlog is maintained, with the usual workflow of moving items from the sprint backlog to the product backlog at the start of each sprint at the sprint planning meeting
 3. Requirements are gauged in the form of user stories, as is followed by most agile practices, allowing the developer to think of the software from the perspective of a client and
 4. Backlog items/user stories will be under constant review, and will be refined as needed, as the project grows.